 Structural robustness in severe metocean conditions

-Minimal environmental impact, with no invasive seabed components
+Minimal environmental impact, with no invasive seabed mooring system

 Patents filed and validated